hakonschutt/PG6100-exam/README.md

 The marking will be strongly influenced by the quality and quantity of features you can implement.
 For each main feature, you MUST have an end-to-end test to show it, and also you need to discuss it in the documentation.
 A feature without tests and documentation is like a feature that does not exist.
 For B/A grades, the more features you implement and test in your project, the better.

 ## Technologies

+Which different technologies you did choose to use

 ## Developers